thunlp/KernelGAT/README.md

 # Kernel Graph Attention Network (KGAT)
-There are source codes for Kernel Graph Attention Network for Fact Verification.
-[Paper](https://arxiv.org/pdf/1910.09796.pdf)
+There are source codes for [Kernel Graph Attention Network for Fact Verification](https://arxiv.org/pdf/1910.09796.pdf).

 ![model](https://github.com/thunlp/KernelGAT/blob/master/model.png)

-For more information about the FEVER 1.0 shared task can be found on this [website](http://fever.ai)
+For more information about the FEVER 1.0 shared task can be found on this [website](http://fever.ai).

 ## Requirement